-In session 22/23 over 40 students were referred to employability learning hub where they gained additional qualifications and secured a positive destination.
-ELH staff also worked closely with PTC Maths and English to ensure all young people had achieved a Maths and English qualification.
-18 learners with the lowest attendance are attending our ICHS Interrupted learners service regularly. • Family link workers have had a positive impact on young people and their families.
-Feedback from parents and pupils: 'I can't thank the school enough for what they are doing for my son regarding the Interrupted Learners Service. '. • 'I feel that the support that the school has put in place for me, starting with reduced timetable working with FLW periods in hub have helped because I feel less stressed about coming into school and going to classes'.
-'Spoke to mum on 21.02, she can't thank school enough for the support and interventions, reduced timetable loft and ASN, that have been put in place for her boys, she said the difference in the boys is like night and day , they are happy and lool < forward to coming into school, she mentioned how home life has changed as well, there isn't as much stress for her as the boys are no longer fighting all day with each other The previous 37% gap between Q1 and Q5 in Literacy at Level 4 in S3 CfE has reduced to 30.98% - The previous 42% gap between Q1 and Q5 in Numeracy at Level 4 in S3 CfE has reduced to 34.34% - 86% of our S4 cohort achieved Level 5 Literacy, an increase from 54%.
+- In session 22/23 over 40 students were referred to employability learning hub where they gained additional qualifications and secured a positive destination. - ELH staff also worked closely with PTC Maths and English to ensure all young people had achieved a Maths and English qualification. - 18 learners with the lowest attendance are attending our ICHS Interrupted learners service regularly. - Family link workers have had a positive impact on young people and their families.
+Feedback from parents and pupils: - 'I can't thank the school enough for what they are doing for my son regarding the Interrupted Learners Service. '. - 'I feel that the support that the school has put in place for me, starting with reduced timetable working with FLW periods in hub have helped because I feel less stressed about coming into school and going to classes'. - 'Spoke to mum on 21.02, she can't thank school enough for the support and interventions, reduced timetable loft and ASN, that have been put in place for her boys, she said the difference in the boys is like night and day, they are happy and look forward to coming into school, she mentioned how home life has changed as well, there isn't as much stress for her as the boys are no longer fighting all day with each other - The previous 37% gap between Q1 and Q5 in Literacy at Level 4 in S3 CfE has reduced to 30.98% - The previous 42% gap between Q1 and Q5 in Numeracy at Level 4 in S3 CfE has reduced to 34.34% - 86% of our S4 cohort achieved Level 5 Literacy, an increase from 54%.
 The previous 33% gap between Q1 and Q5 in Literacy at Level 5 in S4 has been reduced to 24% - 65% of our S4 cohort achieved Level 5 Numeracy, an increase from 60%.
-The previous gap Commented [MV2]: I think this overall S4 achieving L5 Literacy increased from 54% to 86%.
-Numeracy S4 L5 increased from 60% to 66%.
-Peter and Emily, will provide the gap as requested. - 18% of our 35 conort achieved Level 6 Numeracy.
-The gap between Q1 and Q5 is 55.7% 66%.
-Peter and Emily, will provide the gap as requested. - We have reduced the gap between Q1 and Q5 from 12.24% to 6.4% of learners achieving 1+ SQA Level 5 to 6.4% We have reduced the gap between Q1 and Q5 from 42.2% to 37% for leavers achieving 1+ SQA Level 6 Commented [MV3]: My caldulation is this is now 37%.
-This makes me think I have either calculated it wrong last year or this year.
-I suspect it was last year given I have a better understanding of how to calculate this now.
-5
+The previous gap between Q1 and Q5 of 39% increased to 59.1% - The gap between Q1 and Q5 in Lit at L6 in S5 for session 2022-23 is 34% - 18% of our S5 cohort achieved Level 6 Numeracy.
+The gap between Q1 and Q5 is 35.7% - We have reduced the gap between Q1 and Q5 from 12.24% to 6.4% of learners achieving 1+ SQA Level 5 to 6.4% - We have reduced the gap between Q1 and Q5 from 42.2% to 37% for leavers achieving 1+ SQA Level 6